In partnership with

 Who is eligible to apply?

-- Active duty spouses currently employed (full-time) with a small business and anticipating a PCS move within a 3-6 month window are eligible to apply for this opportunity.
+- Active duty spouses currently employed (full-time) with a small business are eligible to apply for this opportunity.

 - Small businesses who are looking to retain active duty military spouses on staff, but do not currently have the resources or expertise to implement a remote work program or policy.